 The 20-inch wheels are unique to the BMW iX3, too.
 Their heavily sculpted design helps to smooth airflow along the side of the car, improving range, although they look exceptionally vulnerable to kerbing.

 Assorted blue highlights to designate the electric model dotted around the iX3 – most obviously on the rear bumper where you’d normally spot some exhaust pipes – finish off the styling changes.
 There are also blue highlights around the ‘grille’, the badges and the sills.

 Under the skin is a solitary 286hp electric motor that also generates 400Nm of torque and drives the rear wheels.

-There’s an 80kWh battery pack that should give a range 285 miles – that’s according to the latest WLTP testing procedure.
+There’s an 80kWh battery pack that should give a range of up to 285 miles – that’s according to the latest official testing procedure.
 That’s a bit more than key alternatives such as the Audi e-tron and Mercedes-Benz EQC, but a bit less than the Jaguar I-Pace.
-In the real world it will be a bit below that, especially in cold, wet conditions, the iX3’s range was a bit lower than the claimed figure.
+In the real world it will be a bit below that, especially in cold, wet conditions.

 The iX3 should be compatible with almost every kind of charging station or power outlet, including super-fast 150kW chargers, which can give an 80% recharge in just 34 minutes.
 This means you can add 60-ish miles of range in about 10 minutes.
 There aren’t many 150kW chargers in the UK, but the network is growing.

 Charging from less powerful outlets (such as a home wall-box charger or three-pin plug) will take longer – BMW reckons a full charge from empty will take around 12 hours.
 While electricity prices have risen lately, they’re not rising as fast as the cost of petrol or diesel, so an electric iX3 will still be much cheaper to run than a conventional X3.

 All electric cars feature brake regeneration – a system that uses the electric motor as an extra brake that can feed energy back to the batteries that would otherwise be lost as the car slows down.
 This always happens when you press the brake pedal, but the iX3 joins many of the latest electric cars by giving the system the ability to bring you to a stop when you lift off the accelerator pedal, too.
 It allows for one-pedal driving, which (once you’re used to it) is an extremely relaxing way of dealing with urban traffic.